Setting up a Validator Node¶

 --from=<key_name>

-When / if a validator wants to stop being a validator for any reason, they can unbond some or all of their staked tokens.
-This is done with the following command.
+Whenever and if a validator wants to stop being a validator for any reason, they can unbond some or all of their staked tokens.
+Unbonding refers to the process of withdrawing or removing a certain amount of staked tokens from a validator or a network after a defined waiting period.

-An example of the command is given in the following example:
+An instance of this command is given in the example below: